 Nearly one out of every five people in the United States experiences some form of hair loss in their lifetime.
 Hair loss often makes us look older than we are, causing some people to feel the need to wear hats or style their hair in ways that camouflage thinning and balding.
 You can restore your hairline and your confidence with FUE or FUT hair restoration, available in Charlotte, NC, at Dilworth Facial Plastic Surgery.
 We believe you should define your looks—not the other way around.
-We offer today’s best hair transplantation techniques to give you the self-esteem boost that comes with having a full and thriving head of hair, no matter your age.
+We offer today’s best hair transplantation techniques to give patients from the Lake Norman area such as Cornelius, Huntersville, and Davidson; Lake Wylie communities including Tega Cay and India Hook; Belmont; Indian Trail; and other nearby cities the self-esteem boost that comes with having a full and thriving head of hair, no matter their age.

 What Causes Hair Loss?

 While hair loss often occurs during the aging process, in rarer cases, young men and women may develop early hair loss in their later teenage years or early 20s.
 Some people lose hair due to:

 - Medical conditions, such as autoimmune diseases

 - Injury to the scalp, such as a burn

 A healthy head of hair consists of up to 150,000 strands of hair that sheds about 100 hairs every day.
 Hair loss patients may notice that the rate of daily loss is accelerated and new hairs may not regrow from the follicles.
 Thinning usually becomes visually apparent once half or more of your volume is lost.